racquad/nodejs-code-challenge/README.md

 ## Task 3 - Cart

 - Write a POST call that will add a product to the cart.
-- For this task please do not use Dummy JSON solution.
+- For this task please do not use Dummy JSON Cart API.
 You should create your own implementation.
 - It will read the payload using CartPayload as type (see type definition) and add to customer's cart (reside in memory for the code challenge).
 - You'll need to write a middleware to decode token and block and unauthorized attempt.
 - Token payload has customer's ID and you should use that.